 The legal system is complicated and difficult to navigate.
 With over one million visitors to its websites annually, many of them trying to solve their legal problem without a lawyer, LABC wanted to provide online resources that were user-centric, with information that is easy to find, understand and use to take action.

-When we started working with Legal Aid BC they had initial ideas about which technologies, tools, and applications they wanted to explore.
+When we started working with Legal Aid BC they had initial ideas about which digital transformation technologies, tools, and applications they wanted to explore.
 Before committing to any emerging technologies, we needed to understand how they could best use these to better deliver public legal education and help their clients.
 We worked with LABC to explore and develop a roadmap that supported LABC’s strategy while delivering better outcomes for their clients.

 From DreamWeaver to Drupal, LABC realized it’s time for a drastic change.